maxguru/mysql-vector/README.md

 - Vector operations: insertion, deletion, retrieval, and search by cosine similarity.
 - Support for high-dimensional vectors (up to 16,383 dimensions).
 - Batch insert operations for efficient bulk vector storage.
+- Optional per-vector `metadata` stored as JSON included in retrieval and search results.

 ## Requirements
 - PHP 8.0 or higher.
-- MySQL 5.7 or higher.
+- MySQL 5.7.6 or higher / MariaDB 10.2.0 or higher.
 - A MySQLi extension for PHP.

 ## Installation